Warm Blooded Animals | Their List with Examples & Pictures

 The humans are homeotherms and have a constant body temperature of 37 °C.

-A change in body temperature is an indication of health issues and metabolic disturbance.
-If the change is not corrected, it may even lead to death for these animals.
+👉 Any change in body temperature is an indication of health issues and metabolic disturbance.

-The blood in these animals helps to distribute uniform temperature throughout the body.
+• The blood in these animals helps to distribute a uniform temperature throughout the body.

-Even they have protective factors in the body like the presence of thick fur, feathers, hard skin and even adipose tissue to counter cold temperatures.
+• Besides, they also have protective factors in the body, like the presence of thick fur, feathers, hard skin, and even adipose tissue, to counter cold temperatures.

 Warm-Blooded Animals List

-1. Man: Human being is a warm-blooded animal and he tries to protect themselves from cold (to prevent body heat loss) by all possible means.
+• Humans are warm-blooded animals, and they try to protect themselves from cold (to prevent body heat loss) by all means.

-2. Mammals: Animals with mammary glands are called mammals.
-All the major animals come under this group like
+• Animals with mammary glands are called mammals.
+All the major animals come under this group, like

 Terrestrial mammals